Undergraduate student services and advising

 We require students to make an appointment so time can be set aside to answer their questions.
 Please have your 10 digit ASU ID number available.

-Walk-in advising is for quick questions (typically 5-10 minutes) and the advisors reserve the right to ask students with complicated situations to schedule a follow-up if more time is needed.
+Drop-in advising is for quick questions (typically 5-10 minutes).
+The advisors will help students with complicated situations to schedule a follow-up appointment if more time is needed.

 Student Services Center